OPENER-next/VehicleRegistry-DataStructure/docs/src/EQUIPMENT/ACCESS_VEHICLE_EQUIPMENT.md

 ### Kneeling

 Whether `BoardingHeight` and `FloorHeight` values reflect the height when kneeling is active/inactive.
+(See [NeTEx Proposal](https://github.com/NeTEx-CEN/NeTEx/issues/873))

 #### Example